-Following the 3G spectrum auctions held in 2010, operators such as Movistar and Nextel have become better positioned to offer mobile data services.
-This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts to 2016.
+Spectrum auctions anticipated in early 2016 will improve the ability of operators to offer mobile data services nationally, and extend mobile broadband services into rural areas.
+This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts.

-Telcel looking to sell assets in eastern and northern areas; AT&T completes acquisition of Iusacell and Nextel Mexico; Supermarket chain Grupo Comercial Chedraui signs MVNO deal with Movistar; Nextel launches LTE in three cities; Movistar investing MXN3 billion to expand LTE to 300 cities by 2018; government reduces investment in State-owned shared mobile network from $10 billion to $7 billion; small rural town of Villa Talea de Castro creates an independent mobile network; Telcel reports fall in its subscriber base as it reduces market share to below 50%; Virgin Mobile Latin America launches services on Movistar’s network; regulator takes control of 2.5GHz spectrum, reassigns it for 4G; Banorte launches MiFon mobile banking service; América Móvil develops m-payment platform with banks; operators sign up to data roaming transparency scheme; regulator considers auctioning blocks of 15MHz in the 700MHz band; regulator’s market data updates to September 2014; telcos’ financial and operating data to Q2 2015; recent market developments.
+Telcel sells assets in eastern and northern areas; regulator preps for 700MHz and AWS spectrum auctions; Telesites set up to manage América Móvil’s domestic tower business; AT&T completes acquisition of Iusacell and Nextel Mexico; Supermarket chain Grupo Comercial Chedraui signs MVNO deal with Movistar; Movistar investing MXN3 billion to expand LTE to 300 cities by 2018; government reduces investment in state-owned shared mobile network from $10 billion to $7 billion; Virgin Mobile Latin America launches services on Movistar’s network; regulator takes control of 2.5GHz spectrum, reassigns it for LTE; Banorte launches MiFon mobile banking service; América Móvil develops m-payment platform with banks; operators sign up to data roaming transparency scheme; report update includes the regulator’s market data updates to November 2015, telcos’ financial and operating data to Q3 2015, recent market developments.

 Telcel; Movistar; Iusacell; Nextel Mexico; Televisa; Globalstar; Unefón; Telefónica.